moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 # Prerequisites:
 1) A USB drive of at least 16gb
 2) A copy of the BarryKN Micropatcher
-3) A copy of macOS Big Sur Beta
+3) A copy of macOS Big Sur

 # Instructions: